WeblateOrg/weblate/docs/admin/deployments.rst

     docker-compose up

-Enjoy your Weblate deployment, it's accessible on port 80 of the web container.
+Enjoy your Weblate deployment, it's accessible on port 80 of the ``weblate`` container.

+.. versionchanged:: 2.15-2

+    The setup has changed recently, prior there was separate web server container, since 2.15-2 the web server is embedded in weblate container.

 .. seealso:: :ref:`invoke-manage`